 Who is this guy?

-I'm the author of These Are Two Covenants: Reconsidering Paul On the Mosaic Law, as well as many other articles and essays.
+I'm the author of These Are Two Covenants: Reconsidering Paul On the Mosaic Law, and Paul's Travail: A Reintroduction to Galatians, as well as many other articles and essays.
 If you want to learn more about me, check out the brief bio on my personal site.

 - Tim Gallant